citizenkraft/cortex-back-end-developer-challenge-1/README.md

 3. I'm not sure if it was intentional, but the `hitDiceValue` and `hitdicevalue` caused some issues.
 I would implment some middleware to try to sanitize the json in the request bodies.

+4. MOAR Unit tests!
+Coverage was limited by my timebox.

 I hope to talk to you in person about this code and where else I would like to take it.

 Have a lucky day!